teamulster2/report/report/04_implementation/01_flutter_application.md

 ### Notifications

+The app is able to send reminder notifications to the user.
+This can be set by the researcher, how often and on which times this should happen.
+In this way, the study participant can be specifically reminded to use the app.
+The setting options can be found in the config, here both the desired notification times in UTC and the notification text can be set.
+The heading of each notification is the set study name.
+Further methods have been implemented which can be used to send notifications to the user at intervals or after certain events.
+These methods were only added to make the app easier to expand and do not play a role in the current version.

 ### User Interface

 The user interface (ui) part of the code is divided in a core, models and